Lakhanpal/micro_services/README.md

 This example demonstrate a simple example how you can use feing client to communicate between micro service using Netflix Eureka Registry. there are 2 micro-service userservice and feedbackservice.

-1.) start discovery service on port 8761.
+1.) start discovery service it will start on port 8761.

 2.)
 Configure user-service and feedback-service to register at discovery service you have started in first point. you can check in application.yml of both the microservices how i pointed the service to eureka server.

-3.) start micro services.
+3.) start micro services. user service will start on 8001 and feedbackservice will start on 8002.

 4.) check http http://localhost:8761/ you will be able to see both the services listed on eureka server.